 Southern Cross Safaris are continually working to make our company sustainable in every aspect, and we ensure that we use partners and suppliers with a good sustainability ethos.
-We aim to create sustainability awareness among employees, clients and partners.
+In addition, we aim to create sustainability awareness among employees, clients and partners.

 We are committed to protecting the environment in which we operate, and our sustainability policy helps us minimize all adverse effects.

 Southern Cross Safaris likes to provide support whenever possible to conservation projects and charities.
 This enables us to run our business knowing that we are sustaining the natural and social environments around us along the way.

-In 2019 we got involved with Wildlife Works and supported their Kasigau Corridor REDD+ project which has enable to us to eliminate our carbon footprint and become carbon neutral!
+In 2019 we partnered up with Wildlife Works and supported their Kasigau Corridor REDD+ project, which has enabled us to eliminate our carbon footprint and become carbon neutral!
 It is a fantastic project which is on our doorstep.

 In brief, the Kasigau Corridor (a wildlife corridor between Tsavo East & West National Parks) some 20 years ago was a barren piece of land where animals were rapidly decreasing in numbers.
 Since Wildlife Works started the RED++ project, the following has happened;